 Laboratory to 'inform themselves of what they shall there see in the knowledge of ye chemical parte of Pharmacy' or as we would say 'to learn'.
 The Laboratory was housed under the Great Hall in an area that had previously been described as 'open as a large vault'.
-On October 22nd the Court ordered that the Courtyard be paved over with flat stones and at the same time, a small garden at the rear of the Great Hall was enclosed.
+On October 22nd 1672 the Court ordered that the Courtyard be paved over with flat stones and at the same time, a small garden at the rear of the Great Hall was enclosed.
 Several early images of the Courtyard suggest that prior to this paving, the courtyard was paved with much smaller bricks or tiles and an undated Wellcome Museum pen and ink image gives no indication of any courtyard paving or central 'lamp' at all.
 The lamp allegedly covers the original Priory Well and this area would have abutted onto the area below the Gallery.

-On April 28th it is recorded that the Laboratory was to be moved to the end of the walk under the Gallery 'unto the third pillar and further if there be occasion'.
-The shop was also relocated, still under the Gallery but to 'the end of the walk under the first pillar and further if there be occasion.
-Storerooms were retained on the cloister-garth site'.
-A 'garth' referred to a courtyard surrounded by a cloister and this was on the east side of the Hall site.
-Barrett also includes an image of the Long Garrett but with no information about its location.
+On April 28th it is recorded that the Laboratory shop was to be moved to the to 'the end of the walk under the Gallery to the first pillar and further if there be occasion.
+Barrett states it now extends to the third pillar and he also includes an image of the Long Garrett but with no information about its location.
 There were several similar rooms and some of these could well have been located above the second-floor rooms now in existence over the Gallery.